lingvanex-mt/models/README.md

 # Language Translation Models for CTranslate2

-This repository provides access to multiple language translation models that can be used with CTranslate2 and SentencePiece.
+This repository provides access to multiple language translation models that can be used with CTranslate2.
 The models support the following languages:

 - English-Kurdish (https://models-for-github.s3.eu-central-1.amazonaws.com/en_ku.zip)
 - Kurdish-English (https://models-for-github.s3.eu-central-1.amazonaws.com/ku_en.zip)